From Ohio, God brought me out of my old life (a wilderness without Jesus) and round about my transient life He brought me to Bible college.

 Tears of delight rolled down D.L.'s cheeks, as he eyed his new baby girl lying upon that ottoman, his little Jessi there beside little Timothy.
 Lovingly casting a wink toward his wife, Sarah returning it just as affectionately, they both sensed the same joy.
 How blessed D.L. and Sarah were now with the care of their "little bundle of joy."

 Grammy O'Brien relaxed in her wingback chair, joyful with the visit of the Whitcombes in her home during this most blessed of the holiday seasons.
-She reaches for that worn Bible ever present on the nearby side table and begins reading the Christmas story from its pages, mainly meant for those babies lying on the ottoman before her.
-Proved an extraordinary event that would continue for several years, instilling in those little ones the essence of the real life.
+She reaches for that worn Bible ever-present on the nearby side table and begins reading the Christmas story from its pages, mainly meant for those babies lying on the ottoman before her.
+Proved an extraordinary event that would continue for several years, instilling in those little ones the essence of real life.

 D.L. observes how those babies seem to suddenly still themselves, their goo-gooing ceasing, as they listen to Grammy relating the Bible adventure to them.
 Simultaneous smiles creep over the babies' faces, heightening baby Jessi's dimples.